subquery/subql-graphql-agent/README.md

 ### Example Natural Language Queries

+**Note**: These examples are from the SubQuery Network demo.
+For your own project, the queries would be specific to your indexed blockchain data.

-The agent is specialized for SubQuery Network data and can handle queries like:
+The example agent can handle queries like:

 #### Basic Data Retrieval
 - "Show me the first 5 indexers and their IDs"